 Suppose you’re walking down a street in a foreign country and a thief cuts the strap on your waist pack or slips your wallet out of your pocket.
-Or, you were so busy laughing at a friend’s comment when leaving that outdoor café and forgot to grab your purse that was hidden under the table.
+Or, you were so busy laughing at a friend’s comment when leaving that outdoor café and forgot to grab your purse that was tucked away safely under the table.
 Either way, your money, credit cards, and maybe even your passport are gone.
 How would you go about addressing this issue?

 What Do You Do Now?

 If you have photocopies of your passport, credit cards, driver’s license, health-insurance information, and other important travel documents it will be easier to replace the originals should the need arise.
 With a copy of your passport for example, you can go to the nearest embassy and have that document reissued much more quickly.
 Any copy of your passport will show the number that was issued when you applied for it, which can eliminate a lot of problems when it comes time to get a new one.
 It also makes it a lot easier to prove that you are who you say you are too.

 If you lose your credit cards you'll want to contact the bank or company that issued it as soon as possible.
 When making copies of your cards, be sure you get images of both the front and back.

 Often times, the back contains contact information for your bank, including a telephone number to use if you need to reach customer service when a problem occurs.
 It is important that you contact these institutions as quickly as possible to cancel the cards and get any unauthorized purchases removed from the account.